 The Digestive Enzyme Gummy Problem Nobody Warns You About

 Most people assume you just mix enzymes into a fruit base and pour it into molds.
-But from a real-world manufacturing perspective, that’s like assuming you can bake a soufflé by throwing ingredients into a bowl.
-The chemistry fights against you at every step.
-Here’s the paradox that rarely makes it into marketing materials: protease digests protein, and most gummy bases are made from gelatin-which is collagen protein.
+In real-world manufacturing, that’s like trying to bake a soufflé by tossing ingredients into a bowl.
+The chemistry fights you at every step.
+Here’s a paradox you won’t see in marketing: protease digests protein, and most gummy bases are made from gelatin—which is collagen protein.
 So when you combine them, the enzyme starts eating the very structure that’s supposed to hold the gummy together.
 It’s like building a house out of termite food.

 Why Most Enzyme Gummies Fail

-So here’s the hard truth: many “digestive enzyme gummies” on the market either have dead enzymes, a gummy that falls apart, or both.
+So here’s the reality: many “digestive enzyme gummies” on the market either have dead enzymes, a gummy that falls apart, or both.
 You can have a pretty gummy that does nothing, or an effective gummy that requires tight process controls.
 You rarely get both by accident.

 The Fix: Engineering, Not Luck

-At KorNutra, we’ve developed specific solutions to each of these conflicts.
-They aren’t shortcuts-they’re careful engineering choices.
+At KorNutra, we’ve solved each of these problems.
+They aren’t shortcuts—they’re careful engineering choices.

 • Cold loading protease.
 Instead of adding it to a hot slurry where it immediately starts digesting gelatin, we cool the syrup to a specific temperature first.
 This keeps the enzyme dormant during mixing and depositing.
 It only activates when it hits the consumer’s body temperature.
 The timing has to be precise, but it works.